The AD-AS Model

 allows to build our own type of objects.
 In this case the code constructs a class called AD

-that has (1) the money multiplier, (2) the money supply, and (3) estimates $AD$ for a given $P$.
+that has (1) the money multiplier, (2) the money supply, and (3) estimates

 The code follows the following structure.
 The first section imports the required packages.
-The second section builds the $AD$ class
+The second section builds the class

 .
 The third section show the values of the money multiplier and total money supply.
-The fourth section plots the $AD$.
+The fourth section plots the

 The class